Chrisstamato01/LookingPositive/README.md

 In this part, you can renew your health status.
 You have the ability to add any symptoms and verify that you are a Covid-19 case.
 #### Option 3
-In this part, you can see the epidemiological burden / status of each area.
+In this part, you can see the epidemiological status of each area.
 #### Option 4
 In this part, you can find relevant information about Covid-19.
 #### Option 5
-In this part, you can create your account.
+In this part, you can change your personal information.
 #### Option 6
-In this part, you can Sign-in to your account.
-#### Option 7
-In this part, you can change your personal information.
+This option allows you to exit the application.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Status
 Project is _in progress_

 ## Support
 For help contact LookingPositiveApp@gmail.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)